There are three ways police are permitted to gain entry to your property;

 Police have fairly broad powers in relation to searching property, but they are not unlimited.
 Whether the police have acted lawfully is something that can be looked at in consultation with your lawyer.

-If you have had your property searched by police and would like further advice, call one of our offices today and make an appointment for a consultation.
+If you have had your property searched by police and would like further advice on getting your property back or you would just to understand the process more comprehensively then call one of our offices today and make an appointment for a consultation.

 If you are about to be arrested or are concerned you might be arrested and you have time, then you must read this article, what should I do if I am arrested?